 Prompt safety for support is crucial for protecting sensitive customer information and maintaining trust in AI-driven interactions.
-When handling personally identifiable information (PII) in customer support, clear strategies like redaction, refusal policies, and well-designed escalation paths help ensure conversations stay secure and compliant.
-This guide will explore how to recognize risks like prompt injection attacks, implement effective redaction techniques, and craft thoughtful refusal and escalation prompts.
-With practical advice on integrating these safety measures and using technology wisely, support teams can confidently navigate the challenges of AI assistance while safeguarding privacy and delivering smooth user experiences.
+When handling personally identifiable information (PII) in customer support, strategies like redaction, refusal policies, and well-designed escalation paths help keep conversations secure and compliant.

 Understanding Prompt Safety in Customer Support